NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 Yes!
 Serverless databases exist and they check all of those boxes!

-[Chris Coyier](https://twitter.com/chriscoyier) created a great site that houses a [compilation of serverles resources](https://serverless.css-tricks.com/services/data/).
+[Chris Coyier](https://twitter.com/chriscoyier) created a great site that houses a [compilation of serverless resources](https://serverless.css-tricks.com/services/data/).
 And it just happens to have an orderly list of databases.
+By using a serverless-database, I just ensured my database is working as well as possible, as consistently as possible.

 I chose [Fauna](https://fauna.com/).

+Fauna is both fast _and_ accurate.
+They can [scientifically back this up](https://fauna.com/blog/faunadbs-official-jepsen-results).
+[Their documentation](https://docs.fauna.com/) and [Chris Biscardi](https://twitter.com/chrisbiscardi) talking about it on his stream, and even making an [Egghead course](https://egghead.io/playlists/the-complete-guide-to-faunadb-74bef44b) about Fauna pushed me towards picking it.

 ## Adding the database connection to the GraphQL context